 If you buy a hearing aid, you are entitled to a 45-day money-back guarantee.
 If you decide to cancel your purchase for any reason, you must do so in writing.
-The hearing aid seller must then refund 90 percent of the purchase price within 30 days after receiving your written notice to cancel.
-The seller may retain 10 percent of the total purchase price as a cancellation fee.
+The hearing aid seller must then refund the purchase price within 30 days after receiving the returned hearing aid.
+The seller may retain no more than $250 of the total purchase price as a cancellation fee.

 If your hearing aid needs to be repaired or adjusted during this 45-day money-back guarantee period, the 45-day period must be extended one day for each 24-hour period that the hearing aid is not in your possession.
 When you are notified that the repaired hearing aid is available, you must claim it within three working days, after which time the 45-day period will resume.

 If you are buying a hearing aid, don’t be afraid to ask questions.
 Find out what guarantees come with the instrument and where you can receive service or repair if you need it.
 And, as with any consumer purchase, don’t be pressured into buying a particular hearing aid.
 Read the purchase agreement thoroughly before you sign it.